marcolussetti/travel-advisories/unitedkingdom/Tajikistan/Entry requirements.md

 ## Passport validity requirements

-If you’re visiting Tajikistan, your passport must have an ‘expiry date’ at least 6 months after the date you arrive and have at least 2 blank pages.
+To enter Tajikistan, your passport must have an ‘expiry date’ at least 6 months after the date you arrive and have at least 2 blank pages.

 Check with your travel provider that your passport and other travel documents meet requirements.
 [Renew your passport](https://www.gov.uk/renew-adult-passport/renew) if you need to.